prathamesh19p/BitSnap/README.md

 # BitSnap

-BitSnap is a URL shortener project created using Flask, Python, and JavaScript.
+BitSnap is a URL shortener project that simplifies lengthy URLs into concise links, optimizing web address sharing and enhancing user accessibility.

 ## Overview